-The property owner shall offer memberships to a certified car-share organization, at least once annually, to each Dwelling Unit and/or employee1 for the Life of the Project and/or provide car-share parking spaces as specified below.
-If requested by the resident and/or employee, the property owner shall pay for memberships minimally equivalent to the cost of one annual membership per Dwelling Unit and/or employee.
-The cost of the membership shall be determined at the time of project approval and increased annually to reflect the two-year average consumer price index change for the San Francisco/San Jose Primary Metropolitan Statistical Area or the change in the cost of the membership, whichever is less.
-Residents or employees shall pay all other costs associated with the car-share usage, including hourly fees.
-The car-share parking spaces shall meet the availability and specifications required in the Planning Code, and Zoning Administrator Bulletin No. 6.
-Car-share parking spaces required for Option C may be waived if no Accessory Parking is provided for the project.
-The property owner may choose ONE of the following five options:
+The property owner shall proactively offer memberships to a Certified Car-share Organization, at least once annually, to each Dwelling Unit and/or employee1 for the Life of the Project and/or provide car-share parking spaces as specified below.
+If requested by the resident and/or employee, the property owner shall pay for, or otherwise provide, memberships minimally equivalent to one annual membership per Dwelling Unit and/or employee.
+Residents or employees shall pay all other costs associated with the car-share usage, including hourly or mileage fees.
+Any car-share parking space(s) provided to comply with Section 166 of the Planning Code shall meet the availability and specifications required in the Planning Code.
+Any car-share parking spaces provided in excess of those required of the project by the Planning Code may be occupied by car-share vehicles operated by a Certified Car-share Organization or may be occupied by other car-share vehicles that the property owner provides for the sole purpose of shared use and that are operated in compliance with Section 166 of the Planning Code, including, but not limited to the following standards: